Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Further Exploration of the Uncertainty Highlighting Design Space

 Overall, participants preferred categorical information on uncertainty over being shown the exact quantification of uncertainty.
 They also highlighted the need to prioritize not overwhelming users as code generation is often used in time-constrained or cognitively demanding settings.

-\paragraph{Interactivity of Uncertainty Highlighting} We showed participants two example designs with interactivity (Figure~\ref{fig:probe_interactivity} in Appendix~\ref{apendix:alternatives}) and encouraged them to come up with other kinds of interactivity they might desire.
+\paragraph{Interactivity of Uncertainty Highlighting} We showed participants two example designs with interactivity (Figure~\ref{fig:probe_interactivity}) and encouraged them to come up with other kinds of interactivity they might desire.
 In one design we showed, alternative tokens were suggested when hovering over the highlights.
 In the other, the uncertainty highlights were updated as the user made changes to the generated code.
 Surprisingly, participants pushed back on both ideas.
 The alternative token suggestion was seen as unhelpful because participants considered token-level changes to be easy fixes much of the time: ``\textit{it's faster for me to go there and insert the colon than it is for me to use, like, let me go to the alternatives}'' [P17].
 However, they pointed out that they would find it more useful if appropriate alternative suggestions could happen at line or block level.

-Participants generally disliked the idea of the tool taking the initiative to auto-update the uncertainty highlights, finding it ``\textit{too confusing and disruptive}'' [P4] or ``\textit{too busy}'' [P15].
-They suggested to either lower the update frequency so that only significant updates are made, or let the user take the initiative by providing ``\textit{a button to click on}'' [P14] or the ability ``\textit{to toggle ... have them recomputed}'' [P7].
+Participants generally disliked the idea of the tool taking initiative to auto-update the uncertainty highlights, finding it ``\textit{too confusing and disruptive}'' [P4] or ``\textit{too busy}'' [P15].
+They suggested to lower the update frequency so that only significant updates are made, or let the user take the initiative by providing ``\textit{a button to click on}'' [P14] or the ability ``\textit{to toggle ... have them recomputed}'' [P7].

 Participants suggested a few other interactivity designs.
 One feature is to allow users to control the threshold of uncertainty for highlights, such as providing a slider to ``\textit{tune the sensitivity of displaying the highlight}'' [P7] or buttons to choose if ``\textit{you want it to be very sensitive, slightly sensitive, or not sensitive}'' [P16].
 Throughout the discussions, many participants requested explanations---not just about how the highlights were computed, but ultimately to diagnose what might have caused this uncertainty.
 For example, ``\textit{if there's like a clear rule set...clear categories that define and contribute to its level of certainty...to explain why it thinks it's uncertain about this could be useful}'' [P1].

-These discussions around interactivity suggest that users desire interaction features around uncertainty that facilitate their end goal of producing correct code efficiently, and these features must also allow sufficient user controls.
+Together, these suggestions reinforce the importance of transparency and user control.

 \paragraph{Need to better convey the notion of uncertainty}